 One of the other most popular places to visit in New Delhi is the towering red sandstone structure located in the heart of the city.
 The Red Fort has a long history and is where emperors of the Mughal dynasty resided for nearly 200 years.

-There are many other important structures within these massive walls which you can see as you walk around the grounds.
+There are many other important structures within the massive walls of the Red Fort which you can see as you walk around the grounds.
 There are the buildings that were used for the hammam, the Moti Masjid (Mosque), the Nahr-i-Bihisht, the Sawan & Bhadon Pavilions and much more!

 Give yourself a few hours here to wander around here and admire all the stunning architecture.

-There is a cheaper price if you pay with card but none of the card machines were working while we were in Delhi.
+Good to Know: There is a cheaper price if you pay with card but none of the card machines were working while we were in New Delhi.
 Also, most of these places didn’t have change so bring the exact amount.

 There is also a free bathroom within the grounds.
-But, like always, I would recommend you bring your own toilet paper or tissues.
+But, like always, I would recommend you bring your own toilet paper, tissues and hand sanitizer.

 This massive tower reaches heights of nearly 240 ft and was used as a watch tower over Delhi.
 There are 5 different stories on this minaret, all with different designs.
 The tower is so tall that it requires 379 stairs to reach the top.